MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -RecipientFilter
-!!!
-Exchange Server 2010

-The RecipientFilter parameter specifies a filter for recipients to include in the e-mail address policy.
-You can't use this parameter if you use any of the following filter parameters:

-- ConditionalCompany

-- ConditionalDepartment

-- IncludedRecipients

-- ConditionalStateOrProvince

-For more information about the filterable properties, see Filterable Properties for the -RecipientFilter Parameter.

-!!!
-Exchange Server 2013

-The RecipientFilter parameter specifies a filter for recipients to include in the email address policy.
-You can't use this parameter if you use any of the following filter parameters:

-- ConditionalCompany

-- ConditionalDepartment

-- IncludedRecipients

-- ConditionalStateOrProvince

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The RecipientFilter parameter specifies an OPath filter that's based on the value of any available recipient property.
 You can use any available Windows PowerShell operator, and wildcards and partial matches are supported.
 When you use this parameter, remember the following OPath filter rules: